Armadale, Skye

 Armadale (Armadal) is a village near the southern end of the Sleat peninsula on the Isle of Skye, in the Highland council area of Scotland.
 Like most of Sleat, but unlike most of Skye, the area is fairly fertile, and though there are hills, most do not reach a great height.
 It looks out over the Sound of Sleat, to Morar and Mallaig.

 The name ’Armadale’, meaning ‘elongated valley’, derives from the Old Norse armr and dalr.

-Clan Donald has a visitor centre situated next to the ruins of Armadale Castle and surrounded by large gardens, while the nearby Sabhal Mòr Ostaig is a centre of Gaelic learning.
+Clan Donald has a visitor centre, Armadale Castle, situated next to the ruins of Armadale Castle and surrounded by large gardens, while the nearby Sabhal Mòr Ostaig is a centre of Gaelic learning.
+The castle grounds are home to the Museum of the Isles, which explores the history of Clan Donald and the wider Highlands and Islands.
+The estate spans 40 acres of gardens and woodland trails, and is a popular destination for visitors interested in heritage and nature.

 The village is also a small port, and has a regular Caledonian MacBrayne ferry service to Mallaig.
 It is at the southern end of the A851 road.

 When walking on the beach near the pier, it is possible to see otters and seals.